Oral Presentation Instructions:

 The contents of this page are subject to change, please return for updates

-Views expressed by the presenters at the ICP Meeting are solely their own and do not necessarily reflect the positions or policies of the ICP/EPA.
-The ICP/EPA reserves the right to cancel or modify its program as circumstances might dictate.
+Views expressed by the presenters at the ICP Meeting are solely their own and do not necessarily reflect the positions or policies of the ICP.
+The ICP reserves the right to cancel or modify its program as circumstances might dictate.